Preview: Drinking Water State Revolving Fund Funding Tracker—Already Making an Impact

 In Texas, from SFY 2023 through SFY 2025—the first three years of Infrastructure Investment and Jobs Act (IIJA) funding—our Tracker shows that Texas leveraged $717,514,716 to finance projects—which brought in more dollars than the $624,365,000 in Base and IIJA Gen Supp federal capitalization grants Texas drew down during the same time.
 Highlighting successful practices like these allows us to identify and elevate successful strategies that other states may adapt to maximize their own funding capacity.

-See our Tennessee public comments to also see how we utilized set-aside analytics from our Tracker—another example of how our tool can highlight areas for states to improve overall SRF program efficiency.
+Our Tennessee public comments show how we utilized set-aside analytics from our Tracker—another example of how our analysis can highlight areas for states to improve overall SRF program efficiency.

 In addition to this resource, interested audiences can review our SRF policy briefs, which dive into many of the key policy decisions examined in our Tracker analysis.

-Once released, this tool will cover 15 focus states and offer detailed data and analysis on program demand, funding allocations, support for state-defined disadvantaged communities, use of set-asides, and more.
+Once released, our analysis will cover 15 focus states and offer detailed data and insights on program demand, funding allocations, support for state-defined disadvantaged communities, use of set-asides, and more.
 It’s a preview of the kind of insights and program analysis we believe should be standard—and we’re just getting started!

 Previous